TianxiangZhao/tianxiangzhao.github.io/_pages/about.md

     - Explanablity approaches for understanding model behaviors and learning dynamics I am broadly interested in topics related to machine learning and cross-disciplinary applications.
 Feel free to email me if you’d like to connect.

-<span style="color: red; font-weight: bold;">I am looking for 2–3 PhD students to start in Fall 2026, and also have openings for Interns/Research Assistants.
+<span style="color: red; font-weight: bold;">I am looking for 2–3 PhD students to start in Fall 2026, and also have openings for Interns/Research Assistants at the moment.
 If you are interested, please send your resume/CV to me.</span>

 ## Education
 - 2019 - 2024, Ph.D, Information Sciences and Technology, The Pennsylvania State University